arboleya/fs-util/README.md

 The complete `tree` of subitems (`files` and `dirs`) under that point.

 * _Applies only when `f.type` is `dir`_

+### Watcher's method

+Besides all the Event Emiter inherited methods, the `watcher` class has one more:

+> [watcher].close()

+When called, this method will forcely close all persistent watcher's process and removes all previously added listeners.
+Every file and folder is `unwatched`, events will pop normally for them, and after that the instance becomes useless.

 <a name="tools"/>
 # FS Tools